Jun'ai Byfield

-Jun'ai De'Andre Ashlee Byfield (born 6 December 2008) is an English footballer who plays as a defender for Tottenham Hotspur's academy.
+Jun'ai De'Andre Ashlee Byfield (born 6 December 2008) is an English professional footballer who plays as a defender for Premier League club Tottenham Hotspur.

 Club career

-As a youth plater, Byfield joined the youth system of Premier League side Tottenham Hotspur, where he played in the UEFA Youth League.
-For the first team, he was an unused substitute in the 2025 UEFA Super Cup on 13 August 2025.
+Byfield joined the youth system of Premier League side Tottenham Hotspur at age 8, and later played in the UEFA Youth League.
+He first featured in the club's first-team squad when he was an unused substitute in the 2025 UEFA Super Cup on 13 August 2025.
+On 10 December 2025, Byfield signed his first professional contract with Tottenham Hotspur.

+On 20 January 2026, Byfield made his first team debut for Tottenham as a 62nd-minute substitute in Spurs' 2-0 UEFA Champions League win over Borussia Dortmund in place of the injured Lucas Bergvall, becoming the youngest player to represent Spurs in the Champions League at 17 years and 45 days old.
+On 1 February, Byfield made his Premier League debut in Spurs' 2–2 home draw against Manchester City, coming on in the 90th minute in place of Dominic Solanke.

 International career

 Byfield is an England youth international and captained England under-17.
-During May 2025, he represented England U17 at the 2025 UEFA European Under-17 Championship starting in their opening game against Belgium and subsequent loss to Italy as England were eliminated at the group stage.
-Later that year Byfield was initially selected for the 2025 FIFA U-17 World Cup however he withdrew before the tournament due to injury.
+During May 2025, he represented England U17 at the 2025 UEFA European Under-17 Championship, starting in their opening game against Belgium and subsequent loss to Italy as England were eliminated at the group stage.
+Later that year, Byfield was selected for the 2025 FIFA U-17 World Cup but withdrew before the tournament due to injury.

 Style of play

 Byfield plays as a defender.
 English newspaper Evening Standard wrote in 2024 that he is "a tall and powerful centre-back... who is comfortable in possession".